We may pay Carer Allowance if you leave Australia for a short time. You must still meet the Carer Allowance rules at all times.

 We’ll pay you for the first 6 weeks of your temporary overseas travel if your child stays with your partner.
 Your payment will stop on departure if you move overseas permanently.

 If the person getting care travels without you

 We can keep paying you until they return or you run out of breaks from caring, whichever happens first.

 When to tell us about your travel plans

-- leaving to live in another country
+- either of you are leaving to live in another country

 Otherwise you don’t need to tell us.
 The immigration department will tell us when you leave and return.

 The easiest way is through your Centrelink online account via myGov.

 Learn how to register for an online account if you don’t already have one.

 If you can’t use an online account, tell us your travel plans by either: